eobermuhlner/openforge-eobermuhlner/README.md

 These floor tiles have a circular cutout and are designed to be used with a circle inset piece (see below).

+They are modified versions of Devon Jones original work.

 - Dungeon Stone 2x2 Tile for 2x2 inch circle

 [![Dungeon Stone 2x2 inch Tile for 2x2 inch circle](floor-circle-cutouts/images/dungeon_stone.circle_cutout.floor.inch.2x2.stl.png)](floor-circle-cutouts/stl/dungeon_stone.circle_cutout.floor.inch.2x2.stl)